Simulation comparisons between Bayesian and de-biased estimators in low-rank matrix completion: Abstract

 \section{Abstract}

-In this paper we perform a numerious numerical studies for the problem of low-rank matrix completion problem, a class of machine learning problems, that aims at the prediction of missing entries in a partially observed matrix.
+In this paper, we study the low-rank matrix completion problem, a class of machine learning problems, that aims at the prediction of missing entries in a partially observed matrix.
 Such problems appear in several challenging applications such as collaborative filtering, image processing, and genotype imputation.
-We compare the Bayesain approaches and a recently introduced de-biased estimator which provides a useful way to build confidence intervals of interest.
-From a theoretical viewpoint, the de-biased estimator comes with a sharp minimax-optinmal rate of estimation error whereas the Bayesian approach reaches this rate with an additional logarithmic factor.
-Our simulation studies show originally interesting results that the de-biased estimator is just as good as the Bayesain estimators.
+We compare the Bayesian approaches and a recently introduced de-biased estimator which provides a useful way to build confidence intervals of interest.
+From a theoretical viewpoint, the de-biased estimator comes with a sharp minimax-optimal rate of estimation error whereas the Bayesian approach reaches this rate with an additional logarithmic factor.
+Our simulation studies show originally interesting results that the de-biased estimator is just as good as the Bayesian estimators.
 Moreover, Bayesian approaches are much more stable and can outperform the de-biased estimator in the case of small samples.
-However, we also find that the length of the confidence intervals revealed by the de-biased estimator for an entry is absolutely shorter than the length of the considered credible interval.
-These suggest further theoretical studies on the estimation error and the concentration for Bayesian methods as they are being quite limited up to present.
+In addition, we also find that the empirical coverage rate of the confidence intervals obtained by the de-biased estimator for an entry is absolutely lower than of the considered credible interval.
+These results suggest further theoretical studies on the estimation error and the concentration of Bayesian methods as they are quite limited up to present.
 Keywords: \textit{Low-rank matrix, matrix completion, Bayesian method, de-biased estimator, uncertainty quantification, confidence interval.}